 Fun folks, all of them, every time I visit.
 Gracious, polite, hospitable, easy to relax with (when the kids aren't dragging you around to see their house, see their dog, see the puppies, see my grandmother, take my picture!)

-and gracious every time I visit.
+Father and daughter, wonderful folks and gracious every time I visit. |

 I'm not bothered by their demands at all; I'm thankful to have the chance to relate to them, especially the older members of the community, and particularly the fathers like these fellows here.
 They've taught me so much in the last few years, things I'd not have known if I'd followed the common path.